 Dr. Clitterhouse asks her if she’s ever thought about the criminal mind.
 Nurse Randolph tells him she’s never thought about it, but Clitterhouse tells her that he’s been thinking about it for a long time.
 “I’m planning a book on the medical aspects of crime.”
 Randolph still seems mystified by the recent revelations.

-“Just a moment Miss Randolph we’ve been associate for almost 5 years now.
+“Just a moment Miss Randolph we’ve been associates for almost 5 years now.
 And you’ve been an invaluable assistant.
-However if you feel that you can not continue under the present circumstances that you’d much rather leave me….”
+However, if you feel that you can not continue under the present circumstances that you’d much rather leave me….”

 “Dr. Clitterhouse, I wouldn’t think of leaving you no matter what you did.”
 She catches herself.
-Looking down and a bit hesitant she tells him “no matter any circumstances.”
+Looking down and a bit hesitant she tells him “No matter any circumstances.”
 Perhaps Nurse Randolph is a bit smitten with our good doctor?
 At least she’s respected him these past five years.
 “Well then, Good night Nurse.”
-Clitterhouse is so clueless about the people around him, unless it’s of scientific curiosity to him.
+Clitterhouse is so clueless about the people around him unless it’s of scientific curiosity to him.
 Unaware of how Randolph may feel about him.
 Before she leaves.
 “Doctor tell me have you been thinking about this very long?”
-“For quite some time now.”
-“Isn’t it possibly you have it all in the wrong perspective?”
+“For quite sometime now.”
+“Isn’t it possible you have it all in the wrong perspective?”
 “Are you hinting that I have a slight, mental aberration?”

 “You have been overworking” “I know precisely what I’m doing… valuable research work.
 In a rather unusual form.
 Crime and research.
 Not a bad title for my book when it’s done.”